AdlerHu/Oracle_Management_Cloud_Log_Analysts/README.md

 Monitoring oracle database with oracle management cloud

+  Depoly Oracle Database on Linux host and Windows server host.
+  And then monitor those databases using Oracle Management Cloud Agent.

 Workflow of Log Analyst with Oracle Management Cloud

   0. Create an Oracle Cloud Account or user that can get into oracle management cloud